-I can offer a menu of solutions for you to choose from on the NetCash.com platform and tell you how best to combine billers in your cascade - If you just add these payment methods to your already existing solutions – the missing elements in your billing mix - you can significantly increase your global revenue.
+I can offer a menu of solutions for you to choose from, the best value proposition in the adult space, and tell you how best to combine billers in your cascade - If you just add these payment methods to your already existing solutions – the missing elements in your billing mix - you can significantly increase your global revenue.

 I can tell you how to do it.
 Write me to meet in Amsterdam and Prague and join the V3 Webmaster Access billing panel on Sunday.
 Convert every possible user.
 Don't let any joins escape.